lennis-dev/INF-S-project-24/README.md

 ## Quick Start
 Download the latest release from the [releases page]() and run the jar file with `java -jar mint-blow.jar`.

+Now you can create an account and start taking notes!

 ## Features
 - Users
   - Register